Spirit of America Bookstore

 Before World War I, labor conditions in the U.S. and elsewhere were universally appalling.
 The Haymarket Massacre of 1886 was but one of many bloody battles between labor and the 'robber barons' of the era.

-Unhappy with the slow progress toward reform of Samuel Gompers and his American Federation of Labor, a committee of unionists in Chicago IL called for a "Continental Congress of the Working Class", which formed the Industrial Workers of the World - the I.W.W. - on 27 June 1905.
+Unhappy with the slow progress toward reform of Samuel Gompers and his American Federation of Labor, a committee of unionists in Chicago, Illinois called for a "Continental Congress of the Working Class", which formed the Industrial Workers of the World - the I.W.W. - on 27 June 1905.
 William D. 'Big Bill' Haywood of the Western Federation of Miners presided, and speakers included U.S. presidential candidate [of the Socialist Party] Eugene V. Debs.

 By 1915, 'Big Bill' Haywood was head of the I.W.W.
 His speeches against the frame-up of labor martyr Joe Hill {see below} roused the public but could not stop Joe Hill's execution in November 1915.
 At its peak, the union had 3 million members, but nationalization of many industries and new federal anti-labor laws during World War I restricted union activity.

-Nonetheless, strike actions continued: the Everett [WA] Massacre in 1916, the Bisbee AZ copper strike of 1917, the Centralia [WA] Massacre of 1919.
+Nonetheless, strike actions continued: the Everett [WA] Massacre in 1916, the Bisbee, Arizona copper strike of 1917, the Centralia [WA] Massacre of 1919.
 Haywood was convicted of sedition for calling a strike during wartime; released on bail during the appeals process and in ill health, he fled to Russia, where he helped the bolsheviks with their revolution, alongside fellow American John Reed.
 The 'Red Scare' raids of U.S. Attorney General A. Mitchell Palmer in 1920 rounded up thousands of 'alien radical' I.W.W. members (and others), and the majority of foreign-born prisoners were deported.

 I.W.W.
 Websites